DLDIVYA/DjangoStudentCRUD/README.md

-Implementation of API Endpoints using Flask
+Implementation of API Endpoints using Django for a Student CRUD

 Here we try to implement a basic user management system with the help of Api Endpoints